tagion/tagion/docs/gov/governance_areas/token_economy/issuance.md

 Decard is the company founded to be the initial developer, steward and long-term pillar supporting Tagion's establishment and sustainability.
 At the time of launching into release phase 3 (curated release), 20% of this allocation will be made available, with another 20% following each consecutive year.

-### d)  for active Community Members

-These tokens allocated to what was previously called “the Ecosystem” are subject to time-based vesting.
-When disbursed to community members as incentives or rewards, 20% will be released annually over a five-year period.

 [^1]: This was previously called "vested" or "fully vested" supply, but since that term was sometimes confusing to our users, we now use this more intutive and descriptive wording.